autistic-symposium/blockchain-science-rs/README.md

 #### subscribing to private positions

-Get your API creds from bybit.
+get your API creds from bybit.
 You could also use their [testnet](https://testnet.bybit.com/).

-Select `6`:
+select `6`:

 ```
 🐊 welcome to coingator 🪙. type your option: